Nayemjaman/codingbrunch/README.md

 ## Key Features

 1.Seeing all the blog posts
-2.Creating a new blog post. [authenticated users ]
-3.Editing a blog post written by that particular user. [authenticated users ]
-4.Deleting a blog post written by that particular user. [authenticated users ]
-5.Seeing the blog posts written by a specific user. [authenticated users ]
+2.Also create new blog posts , edit their own blog posts , delete their own blog posts , and view blog posts written by a specific user (if authenticated).